tiprankstipranks

 The value of our existing intangible assets may become impaired, depending upon future operating results

-Goodwill and other intangible assets were approximately $5.31 billion as of December 31, 2023, representing approximately 76% of our total assets.
+Goodwill and other intangible assets were approximately $5.29 billion as of December 31, 2025, representing approximately 77% of our total assets.
 Goodwill and indefinite-lived intangible assets are subject to annual impairment testing and more frequent testing upon the occurrence of certain events or significant changes in circumstances that indicate all or a portion of their carrying values may no longer be recoverable in which case a non-cash charge to earnings may be necessary.
+Definite-lived intangible assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 We may subsequently experience market pressures that could cause future cash flows to decline below our current expectations, or volatile equity markets could negatively impact market factors used in the impairment analysis, including earnings multiples, discount rates, and long-term growth rates.
 Any future evaluations requiring an asset impairment charge for goodwill or other intangible assets would adversely affect future reported results of operations and shareholders' equity, although such charges would not affect our cash flow.

 Corporate Activity and Growth - Risk 1